International Telecommunications Society (ITS) Workshop: Spectrum Policy and Auctions: Best Practice from Around the World

 Reflecting the scope and potentially impact of 5G, the presentations were wide-ranging in nature, ranging from a detailed discussion of the engineering that needs to be undertaken and finalized to a broad overview of the demand from users to the policies that need to be developed and implemented.
 The workshop began with Tom Hazlett exploring the spectrum needs of 5G, touching on issues such as liberalization, demand for data and the cost of spectrum.
 In many ways, this set the scene for the rest of the day.
 Michael Hong provided a technical overview of 5G centered around three trends: smaller cells, more antennas and more spectrum.
 This was then followed by Mike Murphy who presented a vendor’s perspective on 5G, providing insights into how the technical characteristics of 5G interact with its regulation and commercial characteristics.

 Operators from either side of the Pacific contributed their thoughts on 5G.
-Yoji Kishi from KDDI in Japan outlined some likely 5G use cases, across a variety of Japanese industries, and shared a recording of an actual 5G trial to demonstrate network capabilities.
-Changsoon Choi from SK Telecom in Korea outlined the regulatory, planning and technical underpinnings of Korea’s 5G early launch (1st week of April 2019).
+Yoji Kishi from KDDI in Japan discussed the upcoming launch of 5G services in Japan.
+Changsoon Choi from SK Telecom in Korea then detailed the progress of 5G implementation in South Korea.
 The American perspective on 5G came from Gordon Mansfield from AT&T. AT&T has undertaken a series of tests and field trials, gaining valuable lessons into how to deploy 5G and what could and does attract users – these tests and trials provide valuable lessons that will shape its future deployment of the technology.

 The workshop’s speakers came from Asia, Europe and North America.
 Among them were regulators from Finland, South Korea and the United States and industry participants from South Korea.
 Japan and United States.
 When combined with academic contributions, the workshop provided multiple perspectives on a series of on-going 5G debates – while the workshop was held in Canada, the issues raised in the workshop are clearly relevant elsewhere.